-Theorem 5.2 (Safety).
+THEOREM 5.2 (SAFETY).
 For any program satisfying $\vdash \mathcal{P}$, there exists an observation satisfying $\vdash \mathcal{P} \twoheadrightarrow o$.

-This theorem (whose proof is in Appendix A.8.1) indicates that well-typed programs only get stuck if they reach a potentially erroneous redex.
+This theorem (whose proof is in the technical report) indicates that well-typed programs only get stuck if they reach a potentially erroneous redex.
 We cannot ensure that well-typed programs do not err due to the presence of dynamic typing in MonNom, though one can show that the "statically typed" subset of MonNom would be free of errors.